Report Brief

 Proof checklist (skills × evidence)

-This table is a planning tool: pick the row tied to quality score, then build the smallest artifact that proves it.
+This table is a planning tool: pick the row tied to latency, then build the smallest artifact that proves it.

 Skill / SignalWhat “good” looks likeHow to prove it